 The Lifespan Cancer Institute's Patient and Family Advisory Council at Rhode Island Hospital including East Greenwich

-The PFAC at Rhode Island Hospital including East Greenwich is composed of a council made up of 6 to 8 patients/family members and 2 to 3 staff members from the participating institution.
+The PFAC at Rhode Island Hospital including East Greenwich is composed of a council made up of six to eight patients/family members and two to three staff members from the participating institution.

 Candidates should be patients, former patients or caregivers for patients at the Lifespan Cancer Institute at Rhode Island Hospital and its program in East Greenwich.
 Individuals interested in becoming council members must complete a membership application form, interview with the council, sign a Lifespan confidentiality statement and complete the entire volunteer training process (hyperlink to: volunteer information).
 The term requires a two-year minimum commitment and a maximum term of four years.
 Meetings are held monthly.

 - Work as a team

 - Respect the perspective of others